Skip to main content

 Rule 4729:5-14-04 | Record keeping.

-(A) All EMS organizations shall keep a record of all dangerous drugs received, administered, sold, transferred, destroyed, disposed or used.
+(A) All EMS organizations shall keep a record of all dangerous drugs received, administered, sold, transferred, destroyed, or disposed.

 (C) All records of receipt, distribution, administration, selling, disposing, destroying or using dangerous drugs shall be maintained for a period of three years at the place where the dangerous drugs are located.